Not everyone can cross the liftbridge or walk the tunnel

 The Friends of the Bridge and Roy Trumpower in Fairview, conduct tours to explain the significance of hidden trestles on the west end, the workings of the lift section, and the structure of the tunnel.

 The Snowden or Nohly lift bridge is an equally impressive bridge, about 15 miles away.
 It crosses the Missouri River near the ghost town of Mondak.
 That’s why it’s called the Snowden bridge because there once was a little burg called Snowden at the end of the bridge.
 It’s gone, too.

-Don’t forget to subscribe (that box in the upper right) to Beautiful Badlands ND to get a note in your email inbox when a new story is posted, AND receive the twice a month Beautiful Badlands ND newsletter.
+Don’t forget to subscribe (that box in the upper right) to Beautiful Badlands ND to get a note in your email inbox when a new story is posted.

 When you’re in the area, don’t miss a stop in Watford City!
 You’ll be surprised by this little city with a cosmopolitan feel!